masdeseiscaracteres/IAbox/README.md

 List of people who have contributed to this toolbox:

- - ”scar Gonz·lez
+ - √ìscar Gonz√°lez
  - Christian Lameiro
  - Jacobo Fanjul

 License
 -------
-This repository is maintained by [”scar Gonz·lez][2].
+This repository is maintained by [√ìscar Gonz√°lez][2].
 It is distributed under the terms of the BSD (3-Clause) License.
 In short, this means that everyone is free to use it, to modify it and to redistribute it on a free basis.
 It is not in the public domain; it is copyrighted and there are restrictions on its distribution (see [LICENSE.txt](LICENSE.txt)).

   [1]: https://sites.google.com/site/matlabstyleguidelines/home